kangol11/p2p-online-lan-play/README.md

 setup files otherwise will not start.

 ## Install<br/>
-1 VB6 Runtime Plus 2.2.exe<br/>
+1:  VB6 Runtime Plus 2.2.exe<br/>
-2:ZeroTier One.msi<br/>
+2: ZeroTier One.msi<br/>
-3:MicrosoftEdgeWebView2RuntimeInstallerX86.exe<br/>
+3: MicrosoftEdgeWebView2RuntimeInstallerX86.exe<br/>
-4:WinIPBroadcast-1.6.exe<br/>
+4: WinIPBroadcast-1.6.exe<br/>
 5 go in newfolder / RegTool.exe open it click register and select all files in newfolder.<br/>

 open client and login.